 Why This Matters

-Biomes aren't just categories to memorize—they're the result of climate patterns, energy flow, and biogeochemical cycles working together across Earth's surface.
-When you understand why a tropical rainforest develops near the equator while tundra dominates polar regions, you're demonstrating mastery of how solar radiation, atmospheric circulation, and precipitation patterns shape life on Earth.
-These connections between climate and ecosystems are exactly what Earth Systems Science exams test.
+Biomes aren't just categories to memorize.
+They're the result of climate patterns, energy flow, and biogeochemical cycles working together across Earth's surface.
+When you understand why a tropical rainforest develops near the equator while tundra dominates polar regions, you're showing that you grasp how solar radiation, atmospheric circulation, and precipitation patterns shape life on Earth.
+These connections between climate and ecosystems are central to Earth Systems Science.

-You're being tested on your ability to explain feedback loops, carbon storage mechanisms, and human-environment interactions within each biome.
-Don't just memorize that deserts get less than 250 mm of rain annually—know why they form where they do and how they fit into global climate regulation.
-Each biome below illustrates specific principles about energy transfer, nutrient cycling, and ecosystem resilience that you'll need for both multiple choice and FRQ success.
+You'll be tested on your ability to explain feedback loops, carbon storage mechanisms, and human-environment interactions within each biome.
+Don't just memorize that deserts get less than 250 mm of rain annually.
+Know why they form where they do and how they fit into global climate regulation.
+Each biome below illustrates specific principles about energy transfer, nutrient cycling, and ecosystem resilience.

 High-Productivity Biomes: Maximum Biomass and Carbon Storage